 Thanks Leighton for giving permission to publish the poem.

 Station Gate at the Gibbs Way, NSW

-Check out these page for more Australian Facts and Stories
+Check out more Australian Facts and Stories